October 21st, 2019 Last Updated on: July 6th, 2021

 She, her husband, and her children were relocated to present-day Oklahoma after eventually surrendering to the American government.
 Unfortunately, her story ended in tragedy after she died of malaria while her husband was in prison for fighting and killing a Cheyenne chief.
 After hearing about his wife’s death, he hung himself in prison, according to the Helena Independent Record.

-Despite her tragic end, Buffalo Calf Road Woman is still known as a legendary warrior to this day.
+Despite her tragic end, Buffalo Calf Road Woman is still known as a legendary American Indian warrior to this day.
+Her place among history's Native American women is well-earned.

-Lozen was a warrior and prophet for the Chihenne Chiricahua Apache.
-She and her brother fought against Americans who had taken their land in New Mexico.
+Lozen was a Native American warrior and prophet for the Chihenne Chiricahua Apache.
+She and her brother fought against those who had taken their land in New Mexico.
 She could “ride, shoot, and fight like a man.”

 Sarah Winnemucca (1844–1891)

-Sarah Winnemucca, of the Numa tribe (to the Whites they were known as Northern Paiute) was born during a time when Native Americans held great distrust for White people, who were trying to force Natives to adopt a different culture, language, and religious beliefs.
+Sarah Winnemucca, of the Numa tribe (to the Whites they were known as Northern Paiute) was born during a time when American Indians held great distrust for White people, who were trying to force Native American tribal members to adopt a different culture, language, and religious beliefs.

 Sarah Winnemucca’s voice still resonates today through her autobiography, “Life Among the Paiutes.”
 According to the Smithsonian, it's “the first English narrative by a Native American woman.”
 The book “voices a thoughtful critique of Anglo-American culture while recounting the fraught legacy of federal lands, including Nevada’s Pyramid Lake and Oregon’s Malheur region, recently the site of a militia takeover.”